 1. What do you expect me to do about it?

 I regularly brag about how brilliant and special I am.
-That I have many talents and if I so chose I could remedy many situations within moments, but notwithstanding this being the stance that I adopt to the world at large, I am not going to do that with you.
+That I have many talents and if I so chose I could remedy many situations within moments, but not withstanding this being the stance that I adapt to the world at large, I am not going to do that with you.
 Not a chance.

 I am not here to pick up the pieces after you, although I expect you to do so for me repeatedly.
 I can do as I like and you are obliged to make good the damage that I cause – collect the broken pieces of crockery, apologize to the shell-shocked friend after an outburst, try to solve the financial headache that we have left.